alpha

 • modifier: defaults to inline

-• inline or button
+• inline or button or small

 • icon: defaults to heart